Anwarvic/CNN-for-Raw-Waveforms/README.md

 # CNN-for-Raw-Waveforms
-This is my attempt to implement the "Very Deep Convolutional Neural Networks For Raw Waveforms" research paper published in 2016 implemented fully with
-PyTorch and PyTorchAudio.
+This is my attempt to implement the "Very Deep Convolutional Neural Networks For Raw Waveforms" research paper published in 2016.
+My implementation has been done fully using PyTorch and PyTorchAudio.

 The aim of this paper is to process raw audio wav files using only Convolution networks.
 The paper proposes five different models that range from 3 layers to 34 layers.
-The dataset used in this paper contains short audio files ()
+The dataset used in this paper named "Urban Sound 8K" which contains short audio files (1-4 seconds) of 44,100 HZ stereo wav files.

 <div align="Center">
     <a href="https://arxiv.org/pdf/1610.00087.pdf"> <img src="docs/cover.png" width=500> </a>